blitz0p3rations/blitz0p3rations.github.io/_posts/2021-09-21-Building-Company.md

 ## Scope of evaluation
 The evaluation was focused on the specific netblock assigned to the organization.
 This scope encompassed assessing the security and potential vulnerabilities within this network range.
 ## Executive Summary
-The assessment of the external infrastructure revealed two notable findings: CVE-2009-2265 and User Enumeration vulnerabilities.
-The CVE-2009-2265 vulnerability exposes a potential security risk in the system due to its susceptibility to arbitrary code execution.
-This could potentially lead to unauthorized access and manipulation of sensitive data if exploited by malicious actors.
+The assessment of the external infrastructure uncovered two significant findings: the CVE-2009-2265 vulnerability and User Enumeration vulnerabilities.
+The CVE-2009-2265 vulnerability represents a critical security risk due to the system's susceptibility to arbitrary code execution.
+If exploited, this vulnerability could allow unauthorized access and manipulation of sensitive data by malicious actors.

-Additionally, the User Enumeration vulnerability allows attackers to gain insights into valid usernames within the system.
-While seemingly innocuous, this information could be exploited as part of a larger attack, such as brute-force password guessing.
+Furthermore, the User Enumeration vulnerability enables attackers to identify valid usernames within the system.
+Although this might appear benign, such information can be leveraged in more complex attacks, including brute-force password guessing efforts.
+This vulnerability underscores the importance of robust security measures to prevent unauthorized access and safeguard sensitive data.
 ## Finding Summary
 - CVE-2009-2265
 - User Enumeration